Valisure Analysis at a Glance: Quality assurance from our testing laboratory to you

 Dosage: The dosage is the amount of active ingredient in medications reported by weight as milligrams (mg) in dry solid products like tablet or capsules or milligrams per milliliter (mg/ml) in liquid forms like solutions or suspensions.
 Valisure only provides medication with dosages that fall within FDA-allowed variability of the manufacturer’s reported dosage.
 Most often this allowed variability is +/- 10% but can change depending on the drug – the specific range is stated on the Certificate of Analysis.

 Spectral Match: We use precision lasers to determine the vibrational-rotational energy of chemicals, which provides unique spectra, much like fingerprints, for compounds or complex chemical mixtures.
-This process allows us to determine whether active ingredients and major inactive ingredients in medications are spectral matches to known drugs and chemical standards.
+This process allows us to determine whether active ingredients are spectral matches to known drugs and chemical standards.
 The known drugs, called reference standards, we use are the purest form of drugs used in the US and globally for medicinal chemistry and testing.